Zhengzhou East railway station: History

-With the opening of the Hong Kong section of the Guangzhou–Hong Kong HSR, a daily high-speed train service (G79/80) connecting this station and Hong Kong West Kowloon became available.
-It takes about 6 hour and 20 minutes from the station to West Kowloon.
+With the opening of the Hong Kong section of the Guangzhou–Hong Kong HSR, a daily high-speed train service (G79/80) connecting this station and Hong Kong West Kowloon became available, taking around 6 hours and 20 minutes from the station to West Kowloon.

 Infrastructure

 The station covers an area of 219.07 hectares and has a floor area of 350,000 square meters.
 Costing RMB 4 billion, it consists of 30 platforms (2 side platforms and 14 island platforms) and 32 tracks.
 Platforms 1-16 are designated for the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway and platforms 21-30 designated for the Xuzhou–Lanzhou High-Speed Railway.
 Platforms 17-20 are for intercity trains.

-The station has a total of 7 levels of which 3 are below ground level.
+The station has a total of seven levels, three of which are below ground level.
 The departure hall (waiting area) is on the 3rd level while catering services are provided on the 4th level.
-Platforms are on the 2nd level.
+The platforms are located on the 2nd level.
 The arrival areas, exits and parking areas are on the ground level.
 The basement levels are for Zhengzhou Metro.

 Self-service flight check-in devices are provided in the intercity waiting area of the departure hall for passengers taking the intercity trains to Zhengzhou Xinzheng International Airport.